CrossTheRoadElec/Phoenix6-Documentation/source/docs/tuner/device-history.rst

 Device History
 ==============

 Users can access a list of past devices connected to Tuner X and license them via the :guilabel:`Device History` page.
 This is accessible from the left-hand sidebar.
-This list is not automatically refreshed, but users can refresh it by refreshing the page with the refresh icon in the top-right of the page.
+This list is not automatically refreshed, but users can refresh it by pressing the refersh icon in the top-right of the page.

 .. image:: images/device-history-root.png
    :width: 600